dgrine/dotfiles/readme.md

 ./install.sh
 ```

-To install a specific package use `./install.sh <package>`
+To install the configuration for a specific package use `./install.sh <package>`

-.. note:: For Debian based Linux distributions, you can use the `./install-tools.sh`
-script to install (many of) the tools.

 ## Uninstall